Will-D301/ASX-Market-Data-Pipeline/README.md

 - `bt_4555split_summary.parquet`: aggregate metrics (portfolio-level final equity, CAGR, drawdown, mean excess return).

 ## Backtest Results (Bayesian Strategy vs Going Long)
-A more detailed comparison can be found in `notebooks/backtest_comparison.ipynb`
+The code for this comparison can be found in `notebooks/backtest_comparison.ipynb`

 ### Methodology
 Results were crafted from the market data of companies who were public from 2010-01-01 to 2020-12-31.